MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 * `pSessionObserver` An observer for events from this Session.

-* `pszProfilePath` The path to hosts profile path where Session will store relevant files.
+* `pszProfilePath` The path to host's profile path where Session will store relevant files.

-* `pszProfileId` The hosts profile id to associate with this session.
+* `pszProfileId` The host's profile id to associate with this session.

 #### ParseEmieSitelist